Fadyazmy/timon-and-pumba/README.md

   - close/similar/typos representations of words would work i.e "wart-hoooog" = "warthog" (v2) - DONE
 - More efficient searching algorithms (v3) - DONE
 - Support at least 3 songs (v4) - DONE
-- Provide initial greetings, and find out how to make the chatbot recognized by FB
+- Provide initial greetings, and find out how to make the chatbot recognized by FB (v5)
-- Sing to Timon and Bumpa and they sing back the next sentance! (v5)
+- Sing to Timon and Bumpa and they sing back the next sentance! (v6)
+- Analytics for chatbot (v7)
+- Website for page (v8)

 NOTE: This is not affiliated with Disney or the creators of Timon & Pumba in any way.